Thiago Rocha Pitta

 Thiago Rocha Pitta (b.
-1980, Tiradentes, Brazil) is an internationally recognised artist whose diverse practice often simultaneously depicts and interacts with our natural environment, distilling an ominous sense of longing and intrigue.
+1980, Brazil) is an internationally recognised artist whose diverse practice often simultaneously depicts and interacts with the natural environment, distilling an ominous sense of longing and intrigue.
 The artist is particularly known for works that harness the forces and beauty of the outdoors to express the sublime energy of the world around us.
-These take the form of anything from photographic works that pay homage to master painters like J.M.W.
-Turner, to outdoor installations that absorb the decay that comes with the passage of time, to frescos that explore the elemental movements of water and fire.
+These take the form of anything from photographic works that pay homage to master painters, such as J.M.W.
+Turner, to outdoor installations that absorb the decay that comes with the passage of time and the frescos that explore the elemental movements of water and fire.

 Selected Exhibitions